iatek/bootstrap-zero/README.md

 Contribute
 ---
-If you author open source Bootstrap templates and theme you can submit your works for inclusion on BootstrapZero.
+If you author open source Bootstrap templates or themes you can submit your works for inclusion on BootstrapZero.
+Template should meet this criteria:

+- free, open source
+- no use of LESS or custom Bootstrap builds
+- 100% responsive for multiple device widths

 While a database is in the works, here is how you can submit your project(s)..

 - Construct a JSON object for each template/theme you want to submit.
 Here is an example: